Robrowno/guess-the-number/README.md

 ## Wireframe

+- I used Blasamiq to make a flow chart to map out the logic of how I wanted the program to run.

 ## UX Description

 ## Technologies Used

+- Python: A form of O.O.P (Object Oriented Programming) that is used for data handling.
+This has been the main tool used in my project.
+- Github: The cloud based service for hosting repositories for over 73 million developers.
+- Gitpod: An open-source developer platform for remote development.
+- Git: Used to add, commit and push my changes to the server.
+- Balsamiq: Used to plan and create my wireframes for my projects.
+- Heroku: Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ## Application Features

+This application comprises of 3 core programs:

+1. A guessing game (Player)
+2. Another guessing game (Computer)
+3. A 'Coin-Toss' program

 ## Other Features to Implement

 ## Testing and Validation

 ## Bugs and Issues

+- Terminal Clearing
+- Converting back to key name from value
+- Guessing game ai input handling issues

 ## Peer Reviews